alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

   + Follow the instructions to [configure RDS CAP and RAP settings](#accept-configure-rds-cap-and-rap-settings) to reset the authentication timeouts on the RDS gateway.
     + If you get multiple MFA requests with no change in the `Opening ports` message, it may be that the shared RADIUS secret does not match on the SHM server and SRE RDS Gateway.
   + Follow the instructions to [configure RDS CAP and RAP settings](#accept-configure-rds-cap-and-rap-settings) to reset the secret on both the RDS gateway and NPS VMs.
-  + :warning: This can happen if the NPS secret stored in the key vault is too long.
+  + :warning: This can happen if the NPS secret stored in the Key Vault is too long.
 We found that a 20 character secret caused problems but the (default) 12 character secret works.

 </details>